hclimente/hclimente.github.io/_posts/2025-05-02-hf-transformers.md

 Encapsulating the model into its own inference pipeline has a few advantages.
 Beyond the obvious benefit of cleaner code by separating inference steps into logical abstractions, it makes swapping models a breeze, as you'll see when we [fine-tune the model](#fine-tuning-the-model).

-{% details The `attention_mask` %}

-The attention mask is a binary mask that, for a given input sequence, identifies the padding tokens that are there just to make the sequence fit the desired shape.
-They help the model avoid wasting (C/G/T)PU cycles on processing useless information.
-Or even worse, learning the wrong information, when we are not in inference mode.
-This mask is passed along through the model, and forces the attention scores for these padding tokens to effectively become zero.

-{% enddetails %}

 # Embedding DNA sequences

 I will be using the NT to embed protein-coding DNA sequences from six species: three animals (human, mouse and fruit fly); one plant (arabidopsis); one bacteria (_E. coli_); and one yeast (_S. cerevisiae_).
 I aim to obtain embeddings such that the sequences from each species are on aggregate closer to each other than to the sequences from other species.
 Note that this is not something the model was trained to do.
 But I hope that the model picked up that a piece of bacterial DNA is very different from a chunk of human DNA.